 • Flexible and adaptable to working in a dynamic and changing work environment.

-• Self-starter; Strong time management and organizational skills.
+• Strong time management skills and organizational skills.

-• Ability to prioritize tasks, make informed decisions, and anticipate and solve challenges in a unique work environment.
+• Ability to prioritize tasks, make informed decisions, and trouble-shoot in a dynamic environment.

 • Lifting materials up to 25 pounds